 Esports offers more than just an activity for the video game lovers at your school.
 They can be an avenue of socialization, community building, and teamwork.

-Tina Smith is the Business Development Manager, Interiors at E&I Cooperative Services.
-Her career at E&I began in 1996, and she has been responsible for the Cooperative’s Interiors portfolio for nine years.
+Tina Smith is the Business Development Executive, Facilities & Interiors at E&I Cooperative Services.
 Tina’s expertise includes furniture and furnishings within day-to-day purchases, new construction and renovation projects, contract development, procurement, delivery, and installation.